westvirginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Distracted driving

-• Excessive speed or excessive lane changing
+• Excessive speed or excessive lane-changing

-Typically, most violations of the West Virginia DUI code may be charged as misdemeanors unless they result in serious bodily injuries or death of other individuals.
+Typically, most violations of the West Virginia DUI code may be charged as misdemeanors unless they result in serious bodily injuries or the death of other individuals.

 What Constitutes A Traffic Infraction In West Virginia?